Munros north of Loch Mullardoch

 Scenery

-Starting from the upper reaches of Glen Cannich, the Loch Mullardoch Ferry Service operates in spring and summer, dropping hikers at the foot of An Socach.
-From here, a linear route follows varied mountain crests and ridges, ascending the four Munros north of Loch Mullardoch before returning to the dam at the loch's head.
+The route described here visits the Munros on the northern side of the loch.
+Using the Loch Mullardoch Ferry Service in spring and summer allows hikers to land near the foot of An Socach, from where a linear route follows mountain crests and ridges over the four Munros north of the loch before finishing at the dam at its head.

-Without the ferry, hikers face a long, undulating, and sometimes tedious walk along the loch's shoreline, which can be even longer if river levels are high.
+Without the ferry, access involves a long and undulating walk along the lochside, which can become even longer if river levels are high.

 Route map